 Accompanied by his tutor Hossein Ramezani-Dana, he will also use the digital image correlation (DIC) technique to measure the displacement field of the sample produced during uniaxial loading.
 He will thus have access to the scientific equipment on the Chalons campus.

-The aim of this initial experiment is to develop links between the MSMP and TEES/TAMU in all areas related to research, while always keeping in mind the establishment of a dual Master's 1 and 2 degree.
+The goal of this initial initiative is to strengthen ties between the MSMP and TEES/TAMU in all areas related to research, while always keeping in mind the establishment of a dual Master of Science and 2 degree program.

 Relations with TAMU began in 2016 and resulted in a agreement signed in 2017.
 Since then, the partnership has been enriched by the organization of workshops (2018 in the United States, 2019 in Aix-en-Provence and another planned for late 2019 in Texas). series of exchanges have also taken place between French and American students on campus.